Alexa Guard is a free feature you can use with your smart speaker. Learn how it can boost your home safety, what it can do, and how to set it up.

 After you set up Alexa Guard in your Alexa app, all you have to do is say, “Alexa, I’m leaving,” and Guard will switch to Away mode.

 To deactivate Alexa Guard, you simply say, “Alexa, I’m home.”
-That will change your Guard status to Home mode.
+That will change your Guard mode to Home.

 If you’re not near your Alexa device and want to activate or turn off Alexa Guard, you can use the Alexa app.
 Go to the Guard section of the app and select the mode you want.